 - 5,155 sample pulps from 38 drill holes were submitted to American Assay Lab (Reno, NV). - Drill holes were selected to provide good areal coverage across the vanadium resource area.
 Submitted pulps cover the entirety of each drill hole, and appropriate insertions of QAQC standards and blanks were used to ensure analytical accuracy. - Results of the program identified intervals of gold mineralization hosted in Upper plate rocks and in zones of sheared intrusive and indicate some controlling structures in the Upper plate lithology (Western Assemblage).

-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 Highlights include the following: